vlele/cloud_waste/README.md

    - **Information message**: The Storage account does not contains any conatiner.
    - **Information message**: Please enable Diagnostics Settings to check the logs/activity of the storage account.
    - **Information message**: Diagnostics Settings are enabled for this account but logging is still disabled.
 Please change the Diagnostics Settings.
+   - **Information message**: Diagnostics Settings are enabled for this account.
+Either this storage account have not been used from last 30 days or Logs are not available for this storage account.